ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 Clicking the **Regenerate** button on the right will create a new Invitation Code for the group, rendering the previous code inactive, though users who joined the Reading Group previously with an old code will still be members of the group.

-Clicking the **Copy** button will copy the invitation code to your computer's clipboard where you will be to paste it into other applications.
+Clicking the **Copy** button will copy the invitation code to your computer’s clipboard where you will be to paste it into other applications.

 :::note
 Any manual alterations made to the Invitation Code on the **Edit Reading Group** page will be reflected in the corresponding Invitation URL, described below.